dcunited001/dcunited001.github.io/_drafts/great-people.md

   were to be pure.
 That is, many of these facets overlap and I don't believe this is the ideal way to structure this content.

+But even in a premature form, I believe that some of these tools will be invaluable in protecting that which is close to you from what is coming.

 ### The Surface Surrounding the Intangible

 In this series, I'm trying to explain concepts that involve